drimweb/mindai/mindai-trust-protocol/incentive-model.md

 ### 🌐 The Rise of a Parallel Market for Sentinel Agents

 As the line between humans and intelligent agents continues to blur, MindAI recognizes **validation as a core pillar** of its trust architecture.
-The MXP enables a new, decentralized market for Sentinel services.
+The MTP enables a new, decentralized market for Sentinel services.

 #### This structure enables: